jessstringham/thisxorthat/docs/events/20260321_livecode_nyc_split_screen.md

 {% include blog-media.html src="20260321_livecode_nyc_split_screen_split.png" layout="float" %}

 I played visuals with j.palindrome!
-I tried using a physics system to move around a grid, that was using some anistropic-like shaders.
+I used a physics system to move around a grid, that was using some anistropic-like shaders.

 The full show is on [Youtube!](https://youtu.be/uLzE3UdxvfA?si=X_BuE42q_VGtGusQ)